-Happily, Sims was able to get pregnant again, and is now raising three kids.
-But secondary infertility remains, for many women, a gut-wrenching problem that’s actually more common than you might imagine.
-SheKnows reached out to Dr. Erika Munch, a fertility specialist at Texas Fertility Center, and Dr. Rinku Mehta of the Frisco Institute for Reproductive Medicine in Texas to find out everything you need to know about trying for baby No. 2 (or 3!) and when to seek treatment if things aren’t happening on their own.
+Dreyer was lucky, as secondary infertility remains, for many women, a problem that totally takes them by surprise — and it’s more common than you might imagine.
+SheKnows reached out to Dr. Erika Munch (a fertility specialist at Texas Fertility Center) and Dr. Rinku Mehta (of the Frisco Institute for Reproductive Medicine in Texas) to find out everything you need to know about trying for baby No. 2 (or 3!) and when to seek treatment if things aren’t happening on their own.

 “Secondary infertility is at least as common as primary infertility,” say Munch.
 It affects approximately one in every eight couples who are trying to have a baby.

 Technically, secondary infertility is when a couple who has become pregnant and given birth in the past without difficulty is unable to conceive and deliver thereafter.
 But how long before a secondary infertility diagnosis is considered depends on your age.
-If you’re under 35, this means you’ve tried getting pregnant for 12 months without success.
+If you’re under 35, “secondary infertility” means you’ve tried getting pregnant for 12 months without success.
 If you’re 35 or older, it’s 6 months.

 And when it comes to infertility, history may repeat itself.
 “If you had trouble conceiving your first child or needed infertility treatment to achieve a pregnancy in the past, it’s possible that you’ll need treatment again,” says Munch.